Fenix PD36R flashlight review

 |Olight Warrior X Pro||Olight ORB-217C50||–||2334||101,000||636|

-Here is a interactive comparison graph of some of these tactical lights.
+Below are interactive comparison graphs of some of these tactical lights.
 Hover your mouse to see more details.
 If you use a mobile device, hold your phone horizontally.

-In the following graph we zoomed in to show the differences better.
-The top of the output has been cut to show a better picture of these lights after the output drop
+In the following graph, we zoomed in to show the differences better.
+It shows a better picture of these lights within the first 10 minutes after turn on.

 The camera was set manually for each set of shots.
 This includes Aperture, White Balance, Exposure and Focus.

 The first set of shots are at a garage that is about 30 meters away (the exposure on the camera was set manually, and looks a bit dim.
 But the differences are better noticeable!